 We apply the heat flow constraint during the Monte-Carlo inversion of surface wave dispersion using the area of allowed shear velocities at the top of the mantle.
-Only the models with sub-Moho velocities lying inside the allowed area are considered to be acceptable.
+Only the models with sub-Moho velocities lying within the allowed area are considered to be acceptable.

 To test the usefulness of the heat flow constraint, we consider four locations (Table 3); two in cratonic regions (Siberian craton, Russian platform) and two in regions that have undergone recent tectonic deformation (Southern Germany, Southeastern Utah).
 Results of the surface wave inversion in the Siberian craton with and without the heat flow constraint are shown in Figure 6.
 The heat flow constraint significantly reduces the range of acceptable seismic models.
 A similar result is obtained for the Russian platform (Figure 7).
-In tectonic regions, the heat flow constraint is not as useful.
-In Southern Germany (Figure 8), the constraint slightly reduces the uncertainty of the seismic model while in Southeastern Utah (Figure 9), it has no effect at all.
+In tectonically active regions, however, the heat flow constraint is not as useful.
+In Southern Germany (Figure 8), the constraint somewhat reduces the uncertainty of the seismic model while in Southeastern Utah (Figure 9), it has no appreciable effect.
 In Southeastern Utah, the temperature bounds that emerge from the heat-flow constraint are broader than the ensemble of seismic models defined by the seismic data alone.

-In conclusion, heat flow data are useful to improve seismic models in cratons or continental platforms.
-In tectonic continental regions, uncertainties in the heat flow information may be larger than the intrinsic uncertainties in the seismic models derived from seismic data alone.
-The heat flow constraint could also be applied in oceanic areas.
-Because of the simple structure and thinness of the oceanic crust, the uncertainty associated with the heat-flow constraint in oceans is expected to be smaller than in continental areas.
+In conclusion, heat flow data are most useful to improve seismic models in cratons or continental platforms.
+In active tectonic regions, the constraints on seismic velocity in the uppermost mantle placed by heat flow data are weaker, particularly due to larger uncertainties in the interconversion between temperature and seismic velocity.
+Heat flow could also be applied as a constraint in oceanic areas.
+Because of the simple structure and relative thinness of the oceanic crust, the uncertainty of the heat-flow constraint in oceans is expected to be smaller than in continental areas.
 This awaits further exploration as databases of oceanic heat-flow measurements develop.